slopezpereyra/slopezpereyra.github.io/_posts/2025-11-03-AgainstSocialMedia.md

 source of information.
 I rather suppose that this is a more or less socially acceptable justification for using them.
 The real reasons, I believe, are more superficial.
 They draw our minds away from real life.
-We all seem to have a profound desire, perhaps even a need, to be \textit{distracted}.
+We all seem to have a profound desire, perhaps even a need, to be *distracted*.
 Regardless of the degree to which this urge is felt, it should be clear that this urge must be resisted.
 Furthermore, I would dare to venture that resisting it becomes easier and easier the less one indulges in it, and vice versa.